 The good news is that all exfoliating soaps are not created equal.
 If you know you want smoother skin but you're concerned about the environment, pick a product made with ground-up seeds, sea salt or other natural ingredients.

 Now that you've gotten the nitty-gritty on exfoliating soaps, you can decide whether or not to buff.
-For even more information, check on the links on the next page.
+For even more information, check on the links below.